-Mortality rates were based on the head count weighted Pri-2012 Employee Mortality Table with gender-distinct rates, set forward two years for males and one year for females.
+Mortality rates were based on the head count weighted Pri-2012 Employee Mortality Table with gender-distinct rates, multiplied by 1.25.

 Actuarial Assumptions (Continued).
-The actuarial assumptions used in the January 1, 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2015 through June 30, 2019.
+The actuarial assumptions used in the January 1, 2023 valuation were based on the results of an actuarial experience study for the period July 1, 2015 through June 30, 2019.